bmink/Dominos_House_Plans/README.md

 ![Caulked Seams](Pictures/IMG_1377.png)

-The platform held together by 2-1/2 in construction screws.
+The platform is held together by 2-1/2 in construction screws.

 ![Platform](Pictures/IMG_0552.jpeg)